 Two functions defined on class CORBA::ORB allow you to invoke multiple DII requests simultaneously.
 To call multiple oneway operations simultaneously, invoke the function CORBA::ORB::send\multiple\requests\oneway() on the CORBA::Orbix object.
 To call multiple deferred synchronous operations, call CORBA::ORB::send\multiple\requests\deferred() on the same object.
-These functions are described in the entry for class CORBA::ORB::ORB in the Orbix C++ Edition Programmer's Reference.
+These functions are described in the entry for class CORBA::ORB in the Orbix Programmer's Reference C++ Edition.